Managing Objects with Lifecycle Policies

 NoteThere is a chance that a lifecycle policy will not delete all of the files in a bucket the first time the lifecycle policy is triggered.
 This is especially true for buckets with upwards of a million objects.
 In cases like these, most of the objects are deleted, and any remaining objects are typically deleted during the next iteration of the lifecycle policy’s rules.

 s3cmd allows users to set and manage lifecycle policies from the command line.
 In this section, you will find instructions on how to create and manage lifecycle policies to delete objects, previous versions of objects, and failed multipart uploads using s3cmd.

-NoteIf you don’t have s3cmd set up on your computer, visit the Install and Configure s3cmd section of the How to Use Linode Object Storage guide.
+NoteIf you don’t have s3cmd set up on your computer, visit the Using s3cmd with Object Storage guide.

 Creating a Lifecycle Policy File

 In S3-compatible Object Storage, a lifecycle policy is represented by an XML file.
 You can use your preferred text editor to create this XML file.
 Consider the following lifecycle policy file: